robang74/roberto-a-foglietta/333-the-dilemma-ai-vs-human-decision-making.md

 - The AI automotive crash dilemma &nbsp; [git](https://github.com/robang74/roberto-a-foglietta/blob/main/pdf.todo/184-The_AI_automotive_crash_dilemma.pdf) &nbsp; [pdf](https://raw.githubusercontent.com/robang74/roberto-a-foglietta/refs/heads/main/pdf.todo/184-The_AI_automotive_crash_dilemma.pdf) &nbsp; (2018-04-06)

-There are several ways to take a decision in such a scenario, all of them are about minising the value of a multivariable function (aka local minimum in a field):
+There are several ways to take a decision in such a scenario, all of them are about minimising the value of a multivariable function (aka local minimum in a field):

 - number of lives lost,
 - car occupants damage,